What is grief?

 Aches and pains are a common physical symptom of grief.
 Grief can cause back pain, joint pain, headaches, and stiffness.
 The pain is caused by the unusual amount of stress hormones being released, which effectively stun the muscles they contact.

 Sleep issues are common during the grieving process.
 People who are grieving are more likely to take longer to fall asleep, wake up for periods of time after falling asleep, and find it difficult to fall back to sleep after waking up.

-Support for grief and loss
+Support and online counseling for grief and loss

 The pain of grief often causes withdrawal from others.
 The grieving process pushes the bereaving individual into retreat.
 While the shock of the loss can be overwhelming, having the support of other people (family & friends) is vital to healing process.
 Not everyone is comfortable talking about their feelings, but in this circumstance, it is important to communicate them.

 Sharing your loss can make the burden of grief easier.
 Don’t feel that every encounter with a friend or family member needs to include discussion about your loss.
 Just being around your loved ones can bring comfort.
 It is important not to isolate yourself.

 ACT Teletherapy Is Here to Help